ogradyc01/GoldenCheetah/Charts-Bar_General-handling.md

 ### Configure Chart / Close Chart

-Configuration and closig (= removing from Chart Bar) of a chart is done using the 'More...' function reached through mouse-over in the left/top corner of the 'Main View'.
+Configuration and closing (= removing from 'Chart Bar') of a chart is done using the 'More...' function reached through mouse-over in the left/top corner of the 'Main View'.

 ![ChartBar More 1](https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/ChartsBar_Rides_More.GIF)

-Depending on the type of chart, you one or many options available on 'More...".
+Depending on the type of chart, one or many options available on 'More...".
 In our example you have:

-* Close - this is available for ANY chart: 'Close' removes the chart from the 'Chart Bar' after asking if you really want to do this.
+* Close - this is available for ANY chart: 'Close' removes the chart from the 'Charts Bar' after asking if you really want to do this.
 * Export Chart Image... - for charts which have graphics/plots: 'Export Chart Image...' opens a dialog to export the graphic/plat as a graphics file (in .png) format.
-The export basically create an internal screenshot of the VISIBLE area of the 'Main View'.
-If you chart is bigger than that, only the visible part will be exported.
+The export basically creates an internal screenshot of the VISIBLE area of the 'Main View'.
+If your chart is bigger than the visible area, only the visible part will be exported.
-* All Chart Settings - for charts having any settings: 'All Chart Settings' open the chart type specific 'Chart Settings' dialog.
-These dialogs are exactly the same to those when adding a chart.
+* All Chart Settings - for charts having any settings, 'All Chart Settings' opens the chart type specific 'Chart Settings' dialog.
+These dialogs are exactly the same like those when adding a chart.
 (See [Chart Types] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/General_ChartTypes) )

 ![Chart Bar More 2](https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/ChartsBar_Rides_More.jpg)

-_Note: For some of the chart types, there is an accelerated access to their most common configuration settings also revealed by the 'mouse-over' to 'More...' as part of a semi-transparent overlap on the upper border of the 'Main View'.
-You can change the available settings, without to got to 'All Chart Settings'.
-The overlay is available is long as the mouse cursor stays in the semi-transparent area._
+_Note: For some of the chart types, an accelerated access of their most common configuration settings is also revealed by the 'mouse-over' to 'More...' as part of a semi-transparent overlap to the upper border of the 'Main View'.
+You can change the available settings, without to go to 'All Chart Settings'.
+The overlay is available as long as the mouse cursor stays in the semi-transparent area._

 ### Reset Layout